-Area 6: This tunnel leads to the area of the complex inhabited by the Hirsenkeelt.
-The tunnel is covered in an ever thinning layer of ice until midway down the tunnel.
+AREA 6: This tunnel leads to area of the complex inhabited by the Hirsenkeelt.
+The tunnel is covered in an ever-thinning layer of ice until midway down the tunnel.
 Here, a curtain of shimmering diamonds covers the hallway.
 The diamonds linger in midair.
 The characters and any summoned creature can move through this curtain of diamonds.
 The devils cannot, nor can they even get within ten feet of it.
 Should the characters remove one of diamonds, they cause the curtain to shimmer very brightly and the diamonds begin to swirl.
 They swirl into a small hurricane of sharp edged rocks surrounding the character who took the diamond.
-It attacks as a 5HD creature doing 1d10 points of damage per round.
+It attacks as a 5 HD creature doing 1d10 points of damage per round.
 It can move 50 feet per round.
-It can not be harmed in any way.
+It cannot be harmed in any way.
 The only way to stop it is to drop the diamond.
 A dispel magic will cause it to stop moving for 1d6 rounds.

-Area 7: This hallway is covered in melting ice.
+AREA 7: This hallway is covered in melting ice.
 Midway down the hall is a shimmering curtain of red jewels.
-The red jewels act in a similar fashion as the diamonds in Area 6.
+These act as the diamonds in Area 6.